NOAA-OCM/QNSPECT/README.md

 ## Installation

-Once published, the QNSPECT will be available to install from official QGIS plugin repository.
+QNSPECT is available to install from the official QGIS plugin repository: https://plugins.qgis.org/plugins/QNSPECT/.

-Meanwhile, the plugin can be installed with the following steps:
+The plugin can also be installed with the following steps:

 1. Download repo to your computer
 1. Copy the "inside" QNSPECT folder to your QGIS python plugins folder